hoangntc/PyDHNet/README.md

 ### Dataset
 You can run the demo with the DBLP dataset used in the paper, the data is in `dataset/dblp` folder.
-To use your own dataset, you need to prepare
+To use your own dataset, you need to prepare:

     - One config file with json format named `data_name.json` and put in `PyDHNet/config`
     - Four input files put under the folder `dataset` with the name  `data_name`